vegaprotocol/vega/README.md

 ## Configuration

 Vega is initialised with a set of default configuration with the command `vega init`.
-There are [plenty of options](/config.toml) to configure it.
 To override any of the defaults edit your `config.toml` typically found in the `~/.vega` directory.
 Example:

 ```toml
 [Matching]